When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Study Design

 \subsection{Benchmark}

 We perform our study on the benchmark Defects4J V.1.2.0 ~\cite{DBLP:conf/issta/JustJE14}, which is the version used most widely by existing APR work~\cite{DBLP:conf/icse/XiongWYZH0017/acs,DBLP:conf/issta/LiuK0B19/tbar,DBLP:conf/issta/GhanbariBZ19}.
 Defects4J V.1.2.0 includes 395 real-world bugs from six real-world software systems.
-Table~\ref{table:subinfo} presents detailed information.
+We choose Defecst4J, as (1) some studied APR systems are only implemented for Java (e.g., SimFix), and (2) most studied systems are evaluated on Defects4J in their previous work while using a consistent widely-used benchmark can better position our findings in the domain.